 Types of Work Gloves

 Light-duty work gloves are lightweight and made from relatively thin, flexible material.
 These gloves aren’t meant to be used in seriously rugged or rough settings, but they’re perfect for tasks that require good dexterity.
 If you need to keep your fingers as close to glove-free performance as possible, light-duty gloves are just the right pick.
 Their thin construction makes it easier to move, grip, and flex naturally, and they’re also a good choice for more detail-oriented work settings.

 If you need extra protection, more warmth, or serious outdoor rugged-ready construction, then you’ll want to opt for a pair of heavy-duty work gloves.
 These gloves are thicker, sturdier, and built for seriously heavy-duty use cases.
 They’re often made from tough material with extra-tough details like reinforced stitching and grip pads that are strategically located.
 These work gloves are best for situations where you’re concerned about potential injuries or where you’ll be working with items that could rip or create problems with light-duty gloves.

 Founded in 1991, Mechanix is a leader in producing hand protection for tactical, industrial, construction, and automotive industries.
 Based in California, the company distributes its products worldwide.
 The Mechanix Wear - Original Work Gloves are a great example of the company’s durable gloves.

-Founded in Dearborn, Michigan, in 1889, Carhartt began as a small sewing company with two sewing machines and five employees.
-The company has grown into a world leader in producing durable work clothes, fire-resistant clothing, and hunting gear.
+Founded in Dearborn, Mich., in 1889, Carhartt began as a small sewing company with two sewing machines and five employees.
+The company has grown to be a world leader in producing durable work clothes, fire-resistant clothing, and hunting gear.
 The Carhartt Men's System 5 Work Glove with Safety Cuff is both durable and protective.